AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 $this->logger->pushHandler($this->consoleHandler);
 ```

-To set additional data for logger (e.g. current mode, table name e.t.c) you can use logger processors.
+To set additional data for logger (current mode, table name) you can use logger processors.
 There is one existing processor (MessageProcessor).
-It's created to add "extra" data for logging messages and will be called each time when log method is executed.
+It's created to add "extra" data for logging messages and are called each time when log method is executed.
 MessageProcessor has protected $extra var, which contain empty values for 'mode', 'stage', 'step' and 'table'.
 Extra data can be passed to processor as a second parameter (context) for log method.
-Currently additional data sets to processor in AbstractStep->runStage (pass current mode, stage and step to processor) method and data classes where used logger->debug method (pass migrating table name).
+Currently additional data sets to processor in AbstractStep->runStage (pass current mode, stage, and step to processor) method and data classes where used logger->debug method (pass migrating table name).
 Example of adding processors to logger:

 ```php
 // $this->processoris the object of Migration\Logger\messageProcessor class